NathanCarr10/fyp-phishing-detection-mitre-xai/README.md

 python src/reproduce_pipeline.py --seed 42
 ```

-This executes dataset build, training, simulation, analysis, and visualization in order,
-then writes run metadata to `simulation_results/reproducibility_run_metadata.json`.
+This executes dataset build, training, simulation, analysis, and visualisation in order, then writes run metadata to `simulation_results/reproducibility_run_metadata.json`.

 For full reproducibility details, see `REPRODUCIBILITY.md`.

 ### Running the Project

-Here's the basic workflow:
+Here is the basic workflow:

 #### 1. Train the Model